Understanding How University Guidelines Address Privacy and Security Issues of Generative AI in Academic Settings: Findings

 To this end, universities expect individuals to choose a GenAI service that provides better privacy and security features.
 However, a large number of GenAI services on the market can overwhelm individuals as they navigate alternatives.
 University guidelines often mention a variety of specific GenAI service providers, including standalone GenAI chatbots, e.g., OpenAI's ChatGPT~\cite{chatgpt-url25} and Google's Gemini~\cite{deepmindGemini-url25} as well as GenAI integrated with other digital services such as CoPilot within coding IDE~\cite{githubGitHubCopilot-url25} and AI companions in online meeting apps, e.g., Zoom IQ~\cite{zoomMeetZoom-url25}.
 Despite the availability of many GenAI services, a more detailed privacy and security evaluation for individual services is absent in many guidelines, except for the most popular service provider OpenAI's ChatGPT model:

-\textit{``ChatGPT utilizes one of the largest (known) datasets to power its operation and is hence in its current version of GPT-4 seemingly capable of a variety of complex tasks''} (UM-Ann Arbor).
+\begin{leftquote}\textit{``ChatGPT utilizes one of the largest (known) datasets to power its operation and is hence in its current version of GPT-4 seemingly capable of a variety of complex tasks''} (UM-Ann Arbor). \end{leftquote}

+Furthermore, users are expected to take different levels of responsibility beyond proper tool and data use, including reviewing GenAI outputs and formally citing or acknowledging GenAI use.
-Instead, recommending and enforcing the use of university-licensed GenAI services seem a more feasible alternative that universities offer.
-A few universities such as ETH Zürich, UoE, UCL, McGill, UM-Ann Arbor, Caltech have formally licensed platforms including Microsoft Copilot under enterprise agreements with commercial data protection enabled.
-An example is UM-Ann Arbor's customized U-M GPT that highlights privacy, security, and cost-free accessibility:

-\textit{``Tools provided by the University of Michigan, such as U-M GPT are private, secure, and free for students.''} (UM-Ann Arbor)
+\textbf{\textit{Shared responsibility via licensing and risk assessment.}} As discussed earlier, performing security assessment is a main responsibility universities are committed to, guided by regional or institutional policies like \textit{Privacy and the Need to Monitor and Access Records (SPG 601.11)} and the \textit{Institutional Data Resource Management Policy (SPG 601.12)} established by UM-Ann Arbor.
+As a result of such assessment and license negotiation, recommending and enforcing the use of university-licensed GenAI services seems to be a more feasible alternative that well-resourced universities offer to individuals.
+A few universities such as ETH Zürich, UoE, UCL, McGill, UM-Ann Arbor, Caltech have formally licensed platforms including Microsoft Copilot under enterprise agreements with Data Protection Addendums (DPAs) enabled, which shape platform behavior in alignment with institutional values such as academic integrity, data minimization, and ethical AI usage~\cite{Cohneyetal_2021}.
+An example is UM-Ann Arbor's customized U-M GPT that is \textit{``private, secure, and free for students.''} (UM-Ann Arbor)

-These university-licensed GenAI tools have Data Protection Addendums (DPAs), which shape platform behavior in alignment with institutional values such as academic integrity, data minimization, and ethical AI usage~\cite{Cohneyetal_2021}.

-University licensing agreements with GenAI vendors can still diverge, resulting in different implications on user privacy and security.
-Some universities rely on the vendor's commitments to privacy and security enforcement without tailoring additional safeguards.
-For instance, ETH Zürich redirects users to Microsoft's Enterprise Data Protection FAQ which iterates, in the EU context, its commitment to GDPR~\cite{GDPR-url25}, ISO/IEC 27018~\cite{MicrosoftISO27018}, and existing Microsoft DPA~\cite{MicrosoftDPA} that is uniformly applied to all other universities.
+Nevertheless, licensing can be seen as an approach by universities offloading the responsibility to GenAI vendors and transferring trust in a uniform way instead of further tailoring their own safeguards.
+For instance, ETH Zürich redirects users to Microsoft's Enterprise Data Protection FAQ which reiterates, in the EU context, its commitment to GDPR~\cite{GDPR-url25}, ISO/IEC 27018~\cite{MicrosoftISO27018}, and existing Microsoft DPA~\cite{MicrosoftDPA} that is uniformly applied to all other universities.
 In these contexts, the main threat identified and mitigated through licensing agreements is the use of student data for training:

-\textit{``The freely accessible version of Microsoft Copilot offers [...] the ‘protected’ status (with Microsoft ETH-account), whereby personal data is not used as training data,''} (ETH Zürich)
+\begin{leftquote} \textit{``The freely accessible version of Microsoft Copilot offers [...] the ‘protected' status (with Microsoft ETH-account), whereby personal data is not used as training data,''} (ETH Zürich) \end{leftquote}